Regular price €17.50

 Secure checkout Fast Shipping Easy returns

-An urgent new play by Sophie Swithinbank, Sting casts a scathing light on the systemic injustice that permeates the very institutions sworn to protect us.
-It is premiered at the Young Vic, London, in 2026.
+Urgent and scathing, Sting casts a light on the systemic injustice that permeates the institutions sworn to protect us.
+Sophie Swithinbank's play was first performed at the Young Vic Theatre, London, in 2026, directed by Nancy Medina.

 More from this author